 Signing off from Crestone and Beyond.

-Below are some good references for your consideration…
+Below are some some further references for your consideration…

 - Monthly Global Coherence Initiative Synchronized Care Focus…occurs every full moon…a collective heart awakening to the need to get along with each other for the greater good.

 - Gregg Braden…speaking on behalf of the Institute of HeartMath…6 minutes